Trafalgar Square Christmas tree: Lighting ceremony and carolling

 The tree lighting ceremony in Trafalgar Square takes place on the first Thursday in December and is attended by thousands of people.
 The ceremony, led by the Lord Mayor of Westminster, includes a band and choir followed by the switching on of the Christmas lights.

 Traditionally, the tree provides a focal point for Christmas carolling groups.
 For many in London, the tree and the accompanying carolling signals the countdown to Christmas.

 Since 2009, the Poetry Society has commissioned new poems annually for display on banners around the base of the tree.
 In 2010, schoolchildren also performed one of the poems at the lighting-up ceremony.

+Christmas trees given to other cities

+In addition to the tree sent to London by Oslo, a number of other British cities receive Christmas trees from Norway.
+Sometimes they are given for similar reasons to the Trafalgar Square tree, or to recognise other long-standing cultural links.